temporalio/documentation/docs-src/self-hosted/platform-defaults.md

 Errors are hard limits that fail when reached.
 Warnings are soft limits that produce a warning log on the server side.

-:::note
+:::info

-These limits apply specifically to each Workflow Execution and do not pertain to the entire Temporal Platform or individual Namespaces.
+These limits might apply specifically to each Workflow Execution and do not pertain to the entire Temporal Platform or individual Namespaces.

 :::